Whatever type of running you enjoy, there’s nothing worse than experiencing chafing, blisters, and even worse problems from too-tight shoes.

 - Insole use dictates how well the shoes fit; fit can vary

-- Propel Plate and laminated soles make for a stiff sole
+- Propel Plate and laminated soles make for a stiff ride

 StabiliPod technology “acts as a stabilizing tripod,” Altra explains, giving your foot support at three points to reduce foot collapse and pronation.
 The knit upper offers breathability and gentle support while maintaining stability, so you won’t need to worry about slippage despite the amount of cushioning.

-As with Altra’s other support shoes, the midsole compound helps with energy return, so despite their heft, the Paradigm 4.0’s shouldn’t feel sluggish.
-That said, they do weight just over 11 ounces, a bulky fit for those unfamiliar with this level of cushioning and support.
+As with Altra’s other support shoes, the midsole compound helps with energy return, so despite its heft, the Paradigm 4.5 shouldn’t feel sluggish.
+That said, it does weigh just over 11 ounces, a bulky fit for those unfamiliar with this level of cushioning and support.